-Getting to the heart of business continuity analysis, planning and execution involves working from within — developing a deep understanding of your organization, its products and its processes.
+Getting to the heart of business continuity analysis, planning and execution involve working from within — developing a deep understanding of your organization, its products, and its processes.

 How to document all of that information, achieve management buy-in, and come up with the best Business Impact Analysis (BIA), is what ISO 22317 is all about.

 How ISO 22317 relates to ISO 22301

 Somewhat of a stepchild as well as a stand-alone nephew of ISO 22301, ISO 22317 is the “how-to” part of ISO 22301 guidance for the Business Impact Analysis process, which says an organization needs to do the following: